Designed to provide comfort and trusted protection, GORE-TEX garments help you make more of every day, no matter what passions drive you.

 Regularly referred to as “hardshells”, 3-layer fabrics use a laminate, or sandwich construction of all three layers.
 This means the face fabric, waterproof layer, and lining are all stuck together to create a durable and hard-wearing fabric.
 This type of construction is commonly used for jackets that are expected to have a hard life and face continuous exposure to extreme weather while also being lightweight and highly breathable.
-This jacket construction is primarily designed for the rigors of mountaineering and winter climbing.
-However, they are incredibly versatile and can be used all year round in almost any condition and in any environment.
-If you are looking for one jacket to do everything, this would be the best option.
+Garments made using 3 layers are incredibly versatile and can be used all year round in almost any condition and in any environment.
+If you are looking for pieces that are able to do everything, this would be the best option.

 Types of GORE-TEX

 The key to GORE-TEX’s success is its wide range of applied features and membrane types.